yanokwa/BulkScanDownloader/readme.md

   // will be used
   "useFolders": true,

-  // Whether or not to run in daemon/service mode (continuously, every 10 minutes) or run once.
+  // Whether or not to run continuously (every 10 minutes) or run once.
-  "daemonMode": true,
+  "runContinuously": true,

   // The list of users that the application should download mail for "users": [